-III.18 A registered intermediary should take all reasonable steps to carry out client instructions promptly and accurately, notify the client after the instructions have been carried out and alert the client within a reasonable time in case of any delay or failure to execute the client's instructions by the registered intermediary.
-Client instructions refer to instructions to the registered intermediary and not instructions to the approved trustee.
+III.17 A registered intermediary should take all reasonable steps to carry out client instructions promptly and accurately, notify the client after the instructions have been carried out and alert the client within a reasonable time in case of any delay or failure to execute the client's instruction by the registered intermediary.
+Client instructions refer to instructions to the registered intermediary (e.g. passing an enrolment form to the approved trustee) and not instructions to the approved trustee (e.g. processing of the enrolment by the approved trustee).